Posted on March 29th, 2009

 Your closing funds will need to be in the form of a cashier’s check, as that is required based on the 2002 “Good Funds Law” in the state of Arizona.
 More than likely, your lender may also require you to put money into “escrow” to establish the impound accounts to cover the property taxes and homeowners insurance portion of your monthly mortgage payment.
 Sarah will make sure that you receive a “Good Funds Estimate” from your lender, and also an estimated closing cost statement from the title company, so that you know what to expect before getting to the closing table.

 Congratulations, you have now made it to the close of escrow, and now you can celebrate your new home!
-Please call Sarah Ley with any real estate or title questions you may have at (520) 404-0544.
-Sarah has been assisting Tucson home buyers and sellers for over 12 years.
+Please call Sarah Ley with any real estate or title questions you may have at (520) 404-0544 or email her directly: email@example.com.
+Sarah has been assisting Tucson home buyers and sellers since 1999, and has participated in over 350 successful Tucson real estate transactions during her professional real estate career.
+Call Sarah today and put her expertise to work for you!

 Posted on December 2nd, 2010